gwAdvNet20/HelloInternet/README.md

 *Challenge mode:* Instead of always responding with "Goodbye in X", make the message vary based on the client's language: "Goodbye Y from X" where Y is the client's language and X is the server's language.
 Also, make it print the IP of each connected client.

+## Files and Folders
+You should create your client and server in a folder named for the language you are using (e.g., `java/`).
+You also must include a `README.md` file with instructions on how to build and run your programs.
+If any extra software (compilers/libraries) need to be installed, include those in your instructions and provide a `setup.sh` script that installs anything necessary (you can assume Ubuntu is the OS).

+The `README.md` also must contain documentation about the key socket functions in the language of your choice.
+This does not need to be exhaustive, but should describe the basic usage and any special considerations.

+See the `python/` directory for a sample.
+Note that the client and server here do not fully meet the specification, so you may want to create another PR to improve them!

 ## Getting Started
 Once your group has picked a language and ensured there are no duplicates, follow these instructions: